KorAP/KorAP-Vagrant/README.md

 $ vagrant up
 ```

-To update the software, run
+To update the software (in case, you cloned the git repository),
+run

 ```
 $ git pull origin master